E-CARE: An Efficient LLM-based Commonsense-Augmented Framework for E-Commerce: Applications

 \subsubsection{Experiment Results}

-Table \ref{tab:private} presents the results of our pipeline in comparison to baseline models on the private dataset.
-Our proposed recall method substantially outperforms the existing online recall system across both evaluation metrics.
-Specifically, Recall@5 improves from 51.3 to 62.4, while Precision@5 increases from 41.0 to 53.1.
-These gains of over 10 absolute points in both recall and precision highlight the effectiveness of the proposed framework in retrieving more relevant candidate apps while simultaneously reducing noise in the top-ranked results.
-The results suggest that our approach better captures the underlying interactions than the baseline recall system by leveraging the commonsense reasoning signal.
-This demonstrates the potential of our approach to enhance retrieval quality in practical recommendation and search scenarios.
+Table \ref{tab:private} presents the offline evaluation results for the E-CARE pipeline compared with the baseline system on the private dataset.
+Our method substantially outperforms the existing online recall system across both evaluation metrics.
+Specifically, Recall@5 improves from 51.3\% to 62.4\%, while Precision@5 increases from 41.0\% to 53.1\%.
+These gains of over 10 percentage points in both recall and precision highlight the effectiveness of the proposed framework in retrieving more relevant candidate apps while reducing noise in the top-ranked results.

+Moreover, the E-CARE pipeline has already been deployed in the recall stage of our browser app advertisement system to retrieve relevant app candidates from a user query in the search bar.
+In the A/B test with 20\% traffic, total Value Per Mille (VPM), Click-Through Rate (CTR), and Conversion Rate (CVR) increased by 1.41\%, 0.65\%, and 3.39\%, respectively.
+The online results suggest that our method better captures the underlying connections between user queries and apps than the baselines by leveraging a commonsense reasoning signal, which ultimately yields higher revenue for both advertisers and our platform.